asrhou/NATMI/README.md

 ### Supported IDs

-By deaful NATMI uses official gene symbols.
+By deafult, NATMI uses official gene symbols.
 For human and mouse, additional gene identifiers (provided in the user-supplied gene/protein abundance data or ligand-receptors lists) are supported: **HGNC ID, MGI ID, Entrez gene ID, Ensembl gene ID, UniProt ID**.
 For that, NATMI first converts these IDs to gene symbols using [HGNC](http://ftp.ebi.ac.uk/pub/databases/genenames/new/tsv/hgnc_complete_set.txt) and [MGI](http://www.informatics.jax.org/downloads/reports/index.html) ID mapping files and proceeds to extracting ligand-receptor-mediated edges.
 In all output files, originl (input) ligands and receptors IDs are preserved.

 ### Supported Species

-For data using official gene symbols, NATMI can support 21 species including human, mouse, rat, zebrafish, etc. as listed at: [NCBI HomoloGene Database](https://www.ncbi.nlm.nih.gov/homologene/statistics/) and for human and mouse it can work with additional IDs (see [supported IDs](#supported-ids)).
+NATMI can support 21 species including human, mouse, rat, zebrafish, etc. as listed at: [NCBI HomoloGene Database](https://www.ncbi.nlm.nih.gov/homologene/statistics/) for data using official gene symbols.
+For human and mouse it can also work with additional IDs (see [supported IDs](#supported-ids)).
 All supported species can be listed running ExtractEdges.py with '--species list' argument and then a supported species can be specified by using '--species [species_name]' argument.

 '--species list' [guess it might be good to add that if possible]